 As a rule of thumb, thinner paper is better for sketching only because you get more paper for your money.

-I will leave you with one extra tip.
+I will leave you with a tip as an added bonus.

 The texture of your paper is affected by both the support beneath it and the atmosphere.